 The Theta Zeta Chapter has received many awards, including the 2006, 2008, and 2010 Sigma Tau Delta Outstanding Chapter Award and the 2005 and 2008 UW-Eau Claire Outstanding Student Organization Award.
 Many of the awards our chapter has received are on display in the Kate Gill Library on the fourth floor of Hibbard Humanities Hall.

 We at Theta Zeta raise money to fund our activities primarily by having a book sale each semester and by applying for awards and grants, but additional fundraisers vary.
 In the past we have hosted a benefit concert to help fund our Books Over Borders campaign, and for the past three years, we have gone Trick or Treating for books and donations for local youth organizations.

 For information about joining Theta Zeta, check the How To Join page or drop by for one of our meetings.
-We meet Thursdays at 5p.m. in the Kate Gill Library on the fourth floor of Hibbard; you can find a schedule of events on the Calendar page.
+We meet Mondays at 7:30p.m. in the Kate Gill Library on the fourth floor of Hibbard; you can find a schedule of events on the Calendar page.
 Guests are always welcome!